What is endometriosis: causes to recognise

 How do you know if you have endometriosis?

-Here are some signs you shouldn't ignore :
+Here are some signs not to ignore:

 -